 The design goal had a name: Dumble.

-This is the reason why GLADIO is an Overdrive with a realistic tube-compression behavior to mimiq the Dumble famous preamps saturation, still always retaining a rich touch-sensitive response.
+This is the reason why GLADIO is an Overdrive with a realistic tube-compression behavior to mimiq the Dumble famous preamps saturation you can specifically hear in Robben Ford's songs.

 Why two channels?

 It’s all about versatility.
 GLADIO has two independent channels with totally different voices, which combined together offer an even wider range of sounds.

 WHAT ABOUT CHANNEL 1?